Counterflow and coflow instabilities in miscible binary superfluids

 In both classical fluid systems and quantum superfluids with nonzero velocity, instabilities, such as the Kelvin-Helmholtz instability~\cite{KH1,KH2,QKH2,QKH3,QKH4,QKH5,QKH6}, and the two-stream instability~\cite{counterflow1,counterflow2,counterflow3,counterflow4,two-stream1,two-stream2,two-stream3,two-stream4}, appear very generally.
-Such instabilities typically develop into turbulence in nonlinear stage.
-Understanding the origin and the final fate of these instabilities is crucial to understanding turbulence.
-Binary superfluids are the most suitable platform to study these instabilities since there is no friction between the two components and one can study equilibrium states with nonzero relative velocity.
-Such an instability in miscible binary superfluids is often called counterflow instability.
-The counterflow instability of weakly interacting Bose-Einstein condensates (BECs) has been extensively studied~\cite{counterflow1,counterflow2,counterflow3,counterflow4}.
-However, these studies mostly rely on Gross-Pitaevskii equation (GPE), which is only valid in weak coupling limit, zero temperature, and does not include dissipation.
+Such instabilities typically develop nonlinearly into turbulence.
+Understanding the origin and final fate of these instabilities is crucial to understanding turbulence.
+Binary superfluids are an appealing platform to study these instabilities since there is no friction between the two components and one can study equilibrium states with nonzero relative velocity.
+This is called a counterflow instability.
+The counterflow instability of weakly interacting Bose-Einstein condensates (BECs) has been extensively studied theoretically, \emph{e.g.}~\cite{khalatnikov1973sound,Nepomnyashchii1974,nepomnyashchil1976microscopic,Yukalov1980-03-01,counterflow1,counterflow2,counterflow3,counterflow4}, and experimentally, \emph{e.g.}~\cite{PhysRevLett.106.065302,PhysRevLett.110.025301,PhysRevLett.119.185302}, see \emph{e.g.} \cite{pethick2008bose,pitaevskii2003bose} for textbooks on this topic.
+In these studies, the Gross-Pitaevskii equation (GPE) plays a prominent role, and describes the dynamics of a gas of weakly-interacting bosons at zero temperature.